pschlafley/Simply-ReUse/README.md

 * [Tests](#tests)
 * [Questions](#questions)

 ### Description
 Simply ReUse is an app that targets users who want to learn more about recycling Key features include:
-* View blog posts about the Recycling
+* View blog posts about Recycling
-* Create a profile to share ideas, post, edit and delete their own comments
+* Create a user login to share ideas, post, edit and delete their own comments
-* View current environment news articles from the NY Times
+* View current environment news articles
-* Location search feature to find recycling centers in their area
+* Search recycling categories for items that are recyclable

 ### Installation
-npm i
+Start by doing an "npm i" in your terminal followed by creating a .env file with the database name, username and password

 ### Credits
 Team: Brian Spiewak, Lucianne Vazquez, Peyton Schlafley